su8code/ethioclicks-javaapp/README.md

 ## Creating Our Setup

-Before Proceeding to making setup process once again we need to make sure what we have and prepare all the requird files , folders and resources for our program. as we stated on the introduction section of our documentation we have a plan to embedd the MySQL server into our application.
+Before Running the Script and start making setup process once again we need to make sure what we have and prepare all the requird files , folders and resources for our program. as we stated on the introduction section of our documentation we have a plan to embedd the MySQL server into our application.
 MySQL is open source relational database management system developed using C and  C++ programming languages that is being used to manage database systems, retrieving data from database tables <br />

 MySQL is released under an open-source license.
 So you have nothing to pay to use it.<br />
 MySQL is a very powerful program in its own right.
 It handles a large subset of the functionality of the most expensive and powerful database packages. <br />